Caesurus/CTF_Writeups/2018-Flare-On_6/readme.md

 Kernel not found for syscall 'rename'
 ```

-Since `usercorn` uses unicorn to emulate the cpu, and doesn't rely on your kernel to handle syscalls, it implements them itself.
+Since usercorn doesn’t rely on your kernel to handle syscalls it implements them itself.
 The majority of the frequently used syscalls are supported, but not all of them.
 This usually isn't a problem.
 There is a `-stubsys` parameter that you can invoke to stub them out.
+Additionally you can also use `-native` if your host/guest arch/ABI matches.

 With this parameter invoked, we get further in our script, but end up with the following error after successfully decoding the first 2 passwords:
 ```C